Mahtab Rashdi

-Mahtab Akbar Rashdi (، née Channa) is a well-known television host and anchor, actress, government official, politician, campaigner for human rights and has been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.
+Mahtab Akbar Rashdi (، née Channa) is a Pakistani television host and anchor, actress, government official, politician, and campaigner for human rights.
+She was a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life and education

 She was born on 3 March 1947 in Naudero.
-She earned the degree of Bachelor of Arts from Government Girls College Hyderabad.
+She earned a Bachelor of Arts degree from Government Girls College Hyderabad.
 She received the Bachelor of Education and the degree of Master of Arts in Political Science, both from the University of Sindh.
 She also did Master of Arts in Political Science from University of Massachusetts on the Fulbright Scholarship.

 Career

 Mahtab started working at Radio Pakistan as a child actress and then she worked in PTV dramas.
 Later she started hosting children shows and then she co-hosted Roshan Tara and Feroza with her friend Khushbakht Shujaat.

 In 2004, President of Pakistan awarded her the Pride of Performance for her contributions towards the television industry.